 It is proposed to demolish an existing fourth floor mansard extension and planted screen to roof terrace.
 In its place, a glazed fourth floor extension is proposed with a screen being reinstalled on the roof terrace.
+(Ref: 2017/2337/P)

 In addition to these works two further planning applications have been submitted, the first to upgrade the office entrance at the front of the building.
 The works for this would include removing the existing glazed shopfront and replacing with a new glazed unit.
+(Ref: 2017/1885/P)

 The final planning application includes works to the windows on the right-hand side of the building (if facing the Building) this would include replacing three windows with a larger vertical slot PPC Aluminium framed window.
 In addition to this the existing fire escape stair is to be replaced with a metal spiral staircase.
+(Ref: 2017/2648/P)

 There are three underground stations located nearby Holborn, Tottenham Court Road and Covent garden as well as being a 15-minute walk from Charing Cross.